Search This Blog

 In 1911 a Daniel Henry Campbell is boarding in 117.1 Roebuck, Dundrum, Co.
 Dublin.
 This appears to be a Church of Ireland hostel or school.

-In March 1916, Daniel volunteered and enlisted into the 10th (Service) Bn.
+In March 1916, Campbell volunteered and enlisted into the 10th (Service) Bn.
 Royal Dublin Fusiliers with Service Number 26428.

 Medal Index Card - D H Campbell